juanino/dynamic53iptools/README.md

 This was really saved for me and my son so I could remember how I did this ridiculous run around to not having to pay $1 a month for an elastic IP when it is attached to a machine that is turned off.
 This way we still get predictable DNS names for our minecraft server, but we don't have to attach that "expensive" elastic ip.
 Besides, this is cooler.

+You would actually have to change a few of the files to make this work for yourself.
+The SQS examples are solid but they call a shell script to make the route53 changes becaue I'm lazy.